 Academic | MCA Proficiency – Math & Reading MCA Progress – Math & Reading | 4 Year Graduation College Continuation Composite ACT | 7 Year Graduation Rate Percent of Grads in College or Working Credit Accumulation |

-Climate | Consistent Attendance Teacher Retention | Consistent Attendance Teacher Retention | |
+Climate | Consistent Attendance Teacher Retention Student Retention | Consistent Attendance Teacher Retention Student Retention | |

-How is the School Performance Rating calculated?
+How is the Minneapolis School Finder Rating calculated?

 1. Curve each individual measure.